 Continuing my example of a shoe shop… our profit and loss statement currently looks like this:

 We’ve got a gross profit of £5000 (remember this is revenue or total sales minus cost of goods sold).

-We can now move further down the profit and loss statement to look at operating profit.
+We can now move further down the profit and loss statement to look at OP.

-As we stated earlier, operating profit sits after all the operating expenses in the profit and loss (income) statement.
+As we stated earlier, OP sits after all the operating expenses in the profit and loss (income) statement.